First National's commitment to privacy

 - to respond to your questions and requests;

-- to provide you with electronic and other marketing communications with information and offers that may of interest to you; and
+- to provide you with marketing communications with information and offers that may be of interest to you;

 - to comply with legal and regulatory requirements and as otherwise required or permitted by applicable laws.